Uberi/Minetest-WorldEdit/README.md

 WorldEdit works quite well with other mods, and does not have any known mod conflicts.

-WorldEdit GUI requires either [Unified Inventory](https://forum.minetest.net/viewtopic.php?id=3933) or [Inventory++](https://forum.minetest.net/viewtopic.php?id=6204) to be installed in order to use it.
-This is optional but highly recommended.
+WorldEdit GUI works with [Unified Inventory](https://forum.minetest.net/viewtopic.php?id=3933) and [Inventory++](https://forum.minetest.net/viewtopic.php?id=6204), but these are not required to use the mod.

+If you use any other inventory manager mods, note that they may conflict with the WorldEdit GUI.
+If this is the case, it may be necessary to disable them.

 WorldEdit API
 -------------